ploomber/soorgeon/doc/guide.md

 Any variable that *do not* have the `df` prefix are serialized with `pickle`.

+You can pass the `--serializer` option to specify serializer to be used if variable cannot be serialized by `pickle`.
+Currently two serializers are supported : `cloudpickle` and `dill`. soorgeon refactor nb.ipynb --serializer dill soorgeon refactor nb.ipynb --serializer cloudpickle

 ### Exporting functions and classes

 Finally, any function or class definitions: